You Better Network – expert tips on how to make an impact

-The presentation you delivered at the National Lesbian and Gay Journalists Association was a flash course in networking.
+The presentation you delivered for the National Lesbian and Gay Journalists Association was a flash course in networking.
 How much can someone learn about networking in 20 minutes?

 I think you’d be surprised!
 Especially if you move and talk as fast as I do!
 Since most of us understand the basic concept of professional networking, that gives me a great head-start in my fast-paced 20-minute course.